philzook58/philzook58.github.io/_posts/2021-11-27-nand2tetris-chc.md

 This may not scale at all.
 These are both pretty simple programs.

 However it would be interesting to attempt to go as far as one can or build a model of the stack based virtual machine and show that the compilation is a "simulation".
+A form of relational verification.

 I am not feeling python very much anymore.
 I've lost touch with reality.